bubbl3s0rter/dotfiles/README.md

 presence of the  --bare flag when initialising and cloning the repo the path to the Git directory,  $HOME/.cfg/ for bare and $HOME/.cfg/.git/ for non-bare.
 Storing your dotfiles using a non-bare, default repository:
-1. git init $HOME/.dotfiles
+1. git init --bare $HOME/.dotfiles.git
-2. alias gitdot='/usr/bin/git --git-dir=$HOME/.dotfiles/.git/ --work-tree=$HOME'
+2. alias dotgit='/usr/bin/git --git-dir=$HOME/.dotfiles.git/ --work-tree=$HOME'
-3. echo "alias gitdot='/usr/bin/git --git-dir=$HOME/.dotfiles/.git/ --work-tree=$HOME'" >> $HOME/.bash_aliases
+3. echo "alias dotgit='/usr/bin/git --git-dir=$HOME/.dotfiles.git/ --work-tree=$HOME'" >> $HOME/.bash_aliases
-4. gitdot config --local status.showUntrackedFiles no
+4. dotgit config --local status.showUntrackedFiles no
-5. gitdot add .tmux.config + gitdot commit -m "add .tmux.config" + Set up a remote repository on GitHub or your Git server of choice + config push
+5. dotgit add .tmux.config + gitdot commit -m "add .tmux.config" + Set up a remote repository on GitHub or your Git server of choice + config push

 <!---
 Installing: